AnggaR96s/Reforestation/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up